Request an Appointment with a Pediatric Specialist

 What do the results of the sweat test mean?

 There are four possible outcomes of a sweat test:

 - A positive sweat test means that your child has CF. The next step is to make an appointment with the Arnold Palmer Hospital Cystic Fibrosis Center to begin early treatment.

 - A negative sweat test means your child does not have CF but is probably a carrier (see the section on carrier testing and inheriting CF).

 - A borderline sweat test means the value is below the level needed to diagnose CF, but it is elevated.
 The sweat test may need to be repeated, and the doctors may need to order additional tests.

-- An infant did not produce enough sweat during the initial sweat test.
-The sweat test will need to be repeated.
+- If an infant did not produce enough sweat during the initial sweat test, the sweat test will need to be repeated.

 What is carrier testing and why is it important?

 The CF carrier test can help identify carriers of the altered CF gene who could pass it on to their children.
 Approximately 1 in 29 Caucasians, 1 in 46 Hispanics and 1 in 65 African Americans are carriers of an altered (mutated) CF gene.
 A child who inherits the altered CF gene from both parents will have CF and will need early treatment.

 Two Carrier Parents